- Reference >

 The maximum document size helps ensure that a single document cannot use excessive amount of RAM or, during transmission, excessive amount of bandwidth.
 To store documents larger than the maximum size, MongoDB provides the GridFS API.
 See mongofiles and the documentation for your driver for more information about GridFS.

 Each namespace, including database and collection name, must be shorter than 123 bytes.

 The limitation on the number of namespaces is the size of the namespace file divided by 628.

 A 16 megabyte namespace file can support approximately 24,000 namespaces.
-Each index also counts as a namespace.
+Each collection and index is a namespace.